FredBonux/BonoCipollone/RASD/1 - Introduction.md

 ## 1.2 Scope

 Each charging station managed by the Charging Point Operators (CPO) has an IT infrastructure called Charge Point Management System (CPMS).
 Through this application, administrators are able to manage the various charging stations such as the selection of the DSO and the use of the batteries present in the stations.
-The CPMS must be able to manage the station, independently deciding the most optimal energy management policy.
+The CPMS must be able to manage the station,deciding independently the most optimal energy management policy.
 The CPMS is able to connect the charging station with the rest of the e-Charging ecosystem, allowing an interaction with the user and with the various energy suppliers (Distribution System Operators (DSO)).

 To interface with the rest of the ecosystem, the following protocols are used: